 Virtual machine service level agreements

-The resource manager just distributes resources based on the share values set by the administrator, it expects that correct shares were set to provide an adequate performance level at all times.
+The resource manager just distributes resources based on the shares value set by the administrator, it expects that correct shares were set to provide an adequate performance level at all times.

 Percentage based admission control

-Lets take a closer look at that 25% and those 75%.
-The 25% of reserved failover memory capacity is not done on a per-host basis; therefor the previous diagram is not completely accurate.
-It’s because this failover capacity is tracked and enforced by HA at the vCenter layer, to be more precise its on the HA cluster level.
+Let’s take a closer look at that 25% and that 75 %.
+The 25% of reserved failover memory capacity is not done on a per-host basis; therefore the previous diagram is not completely accurate.
+It’s because this failover capacity is tracked and enforced by HA at the vCenter layer, to be more precise it’s on the HA cluster level.
 This is crucial information to understand the difference between admission control during normal provisioning/ power-on operations and admission control during restart operations done by HA.

 25% reserved failover memory capacity